 That crazy yarn about you and your buds committed a minor felony back in college is a sure-fire crowd pleaser.
 But if you begin any dinner party story with “You’ll never believe how I ended up in jail last weekend,” don’t expect an enthusiastic response.

 A Key Chain Bottle Opener

 There is always a bottle opener nearby.
 If there isn’t, maybe you need to ask yourself, “Am I currently at a location where it’s appropriate to be drinking alcoholic beverages?”
 Maybe you wait until after church to crack open that frosty beer?
-If you’re a healthy, moderate drinker, try one of these 30 best post-workout beers of all time.

 We like playing a little Resident Evil 7 as much as the next guy, but if you’re playing so much that your thumbs are permanently calloused, you’ve been killing too many fake zombies and not getting nearly enough cardio and sunlight.
-That said, video games aren’t all bad.
+Still, video games aren’t all bad.
 In fact, these 8 games are scientifically proven to make you smarter.